 The first official Officers and Committee members of the society were: Mrs Mary MacPhail (Chairman), Ms Pam O’Loughlin (Secretary), Mrs Phillipa Pearce (Treasurer), Committee Members: Mike Cannon, Jan Smith, Sue Smith and Ian Terry.

-The Society web site is packed with breed information, health articles, photos of Canaan Dogs from all around the World, links to breeders and exhibitors both here in the UK and abroad and regularly updated show results.
+The Society web site is packed with breed information, health articles, photos of Canaan Dogs from all around the world, links to breeders and exhibitors around the world, and regularly updated show results.